You woke up in the middle of the night—drenched in sweat.

 - Are you worried she might get married to someone else since you haven’t gotten a job yet?

 Speak whatever you wanted to.
 The tree is not going to laugh at you.
 It’ll listen to you with love.
 And once you’ve expressed your true feelings, you’ll feel relaxed, as if a burden is lifted off of your shoulders.
 Expressing yourself will help you see the situation from a new perspective.
 Also, you might get some guidance from the tree spirit.
-If you receive an insight, trust and act upon it, no matter how weird it may seem.
+If you receive insight, trust, and act upon it, no matter how weird it may seem.

 Love yourself.
 It’s the most crucial step to raise your self-worth.

 Remember that the world treats you the way you treat yourself.
 If you love yourself, you’re bound to attract love.
 And as one of my heroes Acharya Shree Rajneesh (Osho) says:

 If you cannot even love yourself, who else is going to take the trouble?

 When you love yourself, your self-faith gets stronger, which makes you feel worthy of love.

 Here’s a simple exercise (do this first thing in the morning and before going to bed):

 Stand in front of a mirror.
-Look into your eyes and say to yourself “I love you” seven times.
-And say it like you mean it.
-Do this continuously for twenty-one days, and you’ll soon notice a huge shift in your thinking.
+Look into your eyes and say to yourself, “I love you” seven times.
+And say it as you mean it.
+Do this continuously for twenty-one days, and you’ll soon notice a massive shift in your thinking.
 You’ll start feeling more kind and loving towards yourself.

 I cannot say that you shouldn’t be afraid of losing your love because there can be no guarantees.
 Shit happens, all the time:

 - Yes, your girl might break up with you.

-- Yes, she might get married to somebody else.
+- She might get married to somebody else.